Early life and career of Rab Butler (1902–1929): Early life

 Butler was born in Attock Khurd, Attock, British India, to Sir Montagu Sherard Dawes Butler of the Indian Civil Service and his wife, Anne Gertrude (née Smith).
 Butler's mother was the daughter of George Smith, who was Principal of the Doveton Boys College in Calcutta.

 Butler's paternal family had a long and distinguished association with the University of Cambridge, which dated back to his great-grandfather George Butler.
 Especially notable were Butler's grand-uncle Henry Montagu Butler (Master of Trinity College and Dean of Gloucester) and Sir Geoffrey G. Butler, a Cambridge historian and Conservative MP for the university, Butler's uncle and a particular early influence on him.
 Butler's father was a Fellow, and in later life the Master, of Pembroke College.

 In July 1909, at the age of six, his right arm was broken in three places in a riding accident.
 The injury was aggravated by a burn from a hot water bottle and an attempt to straighten the arm by hanging weights from it, which left his hand not fully functional.

+In September 1914 Butler attended, and remembered for the rest of his life, David Lloyd George's famous speech in support of the First World War at Queen's Hall.

 Butler attended Brockhurst preparatory school but refused to attend Harrow, where many of his family had been educated.
 He failed to win a scholarship to Eton and so he attended Marlborough College.
 He left Marlborough at the end of 1920, a week after his 18th birthday, and spent five months in France with a Protestant pastor in Abbeville.
 He returned briefly to England to sit the exams for Pembroke College, Cambridge, where in June 1921, he won an exhibition worth £20 per annum (around £1,000 at 2014 prices), and he then returned to France to tutor the son of Robert de Rothschild.
 His plan at that stage was to enter the Diplomatic Service.

 As a child of Empire, from his mid-teens onwards, Butler was expected to look after his younger siblings by arranging for them to stay with relatives during school holidays and by sending them Christmas presents, which he pretended had been sent by their parents.
-His sister was the writer Iris Mary Butler (1905–2002), who became Iris Portal upon her marriage, and her elder daughter was Jane Williams, Baroness Williams of Elvel, the mother of Justin Welby, the current Archbishop of Canterbury.
+His sister was the writer Iris Mary Butler (1905–2002), who became Iris Portal upon her marriage, and her elder daughter was Jane Williams, Baroness Williams of Elvel, the mother of Justin Welby, the Archbishop of Canterbury.
 Butler's younger brother, Jock, a Home Office civil servant and Pilot Officer, was killed in a plane crash in January 1943.